elastest/elastest.io-docs/docs/testing/sut.md

 <h6 class="small-subtitle">SuT In New Container</h6>
 You can start a SuT from docker image.
-The difference with "With Docker Image" option is that you can generate a docker image in execution time.
+The difference with `With Docker Image` option is that you can generate a docker image in execution time.
 For example, you can clone a project from GitHub and after generate docker image and start it.

-It's necessary sets on "docker run" command the "--name" parameter with the "$ET_SUT_CONTAINER_NAME" environment variable.
+It's necessary sets on `docker run` command the `--name` parameter with the `$ET_SUT_CONTAINER_NAME` environment variable.

 <p></p>
 <div class="docs-gallery inline-block">